WyruSeppo/BioBert_Annotations/README.md

 After that, install the necesary libraries by typeing ``` pip install -r requirements.txt ``` in the terminal.

 ## Running the program

+In general, steps one through five will create a list of AnnotationData objects that collect the relevant information for each protein.
+The list of objects will be serialized at various parts of the program.
+With the config, it is possible to set the program up to skip steps that were already completed.
+Especially fetching the annotations can be a time-consuming task.

 ### 1. Config
 The biobert.ini file contains multiple parameters to configure the program.
 At the start, these setting will be loaded.